Azarori

 Azarori is a village and rural commune in Niger.

 Geography

 Azarori lies in the Sahel.
-The neighboring municipalities are Tama in the northwest, Bouza in the northeast, Madaoua in the southeast and Galma Koudawatche the southwest.
+The neighboring municipalities are Tama in the northwest, Bouza in the northeast, Madaoua in the southeast and Galma Koudawatche in the southwest.
 The territory is divided into seven administrative villages, nine traditional villages and 21 hamlets.
 The main town of the rural community is the administrative village Azarori (also: Azérori sédentaire).

 Population

 At the 2001 census Azarori had 13,873 inhabitants.
 In the 2012 census, the population was 18,582.
 In the community members of the live Hausa subgroup Gobirawa and the Tuareg subgroup Kel Gress.